Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 Homes are being built.

 Housing can be expensive, which is why affordable housing has become a priority along the A Line.
-Over 30% of housing added along the transitway since 2014 is affordable.
+About 28% of the housing permitted and built along the A Line from 2014 to 2023 is defined as affordable.
 With easy access to the A Line, our communities’ economically disadvantaged residents can easily and affordably access jobs, homes, businesses, and more.

 Businesses have the opportunity to grow.

-A planned $32.5 million in commercial development will bring new business opportunities to communities along the A Line.
+Commercial development worth more than $415 million has been permitted and built on the A Line corridor from 2014 through 2023.
 This will include making space for restaurants, hotels, stores, and more will attract small business owners to these communities.

 Communities invest in amenities and connections where we build transit.

-$92 million is planned for school, churches, and other community spaces and amenities along the A Line.
+From 2014 through 2023, communities have permitted more than $131 million for schools, churches, and other community spaces and amenities along the A Line.
 That investment will connect residents with public spaces and facilities, parks and green spaces, walking and biking paths, and more.

 Briefcase